grzeimann/Remedy/README.md

 in processing.
 We first subtract the median value in each column from the master dark to take out the large scale columnar pattern.
 We then subtract the median value in each row to similarly remove low level readout pattern.
 Finally, we apply a sigma clipping algorithm to identify 5-sigma outliers and mask all of these pixels.
-These are mostly hot pixels and the base of low level charge traps.
+Outliers are mostly hot pixels and the base of low level charge traps.

 #### Fiber Trace
 The trace of the fibers or distortion map can be measured from high count observations